hoanglong2311/AAS/README.md

 For reviewer:

-I commented out the cleanup job because it will delete the infrastructure when I run the workflow and Reviewer cant review my work (website)
+- I commented out the cleanup job because it will delete the infrastructure when I run the workflow and Reviewer cant review my work (website)
-But If I uncomment it, it will delete the infrastructure after the workflow is done.It runs normally.
+- But If I uncomment it, it will delete the infrastructure after the workflow is done.It runs normally.
+- I'm sorry to anticipate that If at the time you graded my assignment, the IP address for the backend may have been changed due to the reason that after a certain period, the EC2 automatically rebooted, resulting in the IP change and causing the frontend to potentially operate unstably.